Anushaca1995/FinalReact/README.md

 # FinalReact

-Pseudocode

-Applicattion for EPC
+Application for EPC

-Front End

-1. Home Page with EPC image, text and book button.

-2. About Page with EPC assessor details

-3. Contact us page contains a form.

-4. EPC describes about EPC.
+I have created an EPC company website to book an appointment, login, signup, about and notifications page.

+An admin can only see all the User list and notifications, which contains appointments on today.

+An admin can change the status of user also.
+He can change complete / Open status on each user.

+User can see only about and book an appointment section.
+It contains a calender to book an appointment.

-5. Book button to book an appointment.
+A customer needs to sign up or login to book an appointment.
+He can sign out also.

-6. Sign In page to signin

-7. SignUp page to signup

-Back End

-1. Sign In api

-2. Sign Up api

-3. Book appointment api

-4. Store user emailid, password and appointment date into user table
+All the API section is controlled by springboot and MySQL server.